jyyan/jyyan-vim/README.md

 8. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:

-        ln -s eddie-vim/gvimrc .gvimrc
+        ln -s .vim/gvimrc .gvimrc

+9. if you want to use same satting like me , you can also link `jyyan-vimrc` :

+        ln -s .vim/jyyan-vimrc .vimrc

-9. if you use Powerline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/scotu/ubuntu-mono-powerline), it looks pretty nice.
+10. if you use Powerline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/scotu/ubuntu-mono-powerline), it looks pretty nice.

-10. you may need to install `ack` first if you use `ack.vim`.
+11. you may need to install `ack` first if you use `ack.vim`.

 ### Update: